masa-sumimoto/html-starter/README.md

 ### Installation
 You can start coding immediately in the following way.
-1. Clone this repository: `git clone git@github.com:sumi37/tmp-html-project.git` (or download)
+1. Clone this repository: `git clone git@github.com:sumi37/html-starter.git` (or download)
-2. Move directory: `cd sumi37-html-project-tmp`
+2. Move directory: `cd cd html-starter`
 3. Install node modules with yarn: `yarn install`
 4. Start server: `yarn start`
 5. View the site at `http://localhost:8080/`